-Although date/time variables are displayed in date/time format in the worksheet, they are stored internally as numbers.
+Although date/time variables are displayed in a date/time format in the worksheet, they are stored internally as numbers.
 The internal number includes an integer and a fraction.
-The integer represents the number of days since December 30, 1899; the fraction represents the fraction of the day completed.
-For example, the date/time value January 1, 1990 6:00 AM is stored internally as the number 32874.25 since there are 32874 days since December 30, 1899, and 6:00 AM is one quarter of a day.
+The integer represents the number of days since December 30, 1899.
+The fraction represents the fraction of the day.
+For example, the date/time value January 1, 1990 6:00 AM is stored internally as the number 32874.25 because there are 32874 days since December 30, 1899, and 6:00 AM is one quarter of a day.

-To see the representative numeric values of a column of date/time data, choose Automatic numeric as the type., select the date/time column, then select
+To see the numeric values that correspond to a column of date/time data, choose Choose type, select Automatic numeric..
+In

-Calculations are always based on the internal number of the date/time variable.
-Some commands will display results in the Session and Graph windows as a number, and not as a formatted date/time value.
+Calculations are always based on the internal number that represents the date/time value.
+Some commands display results in the Session and Graph windows as a number, and not as a formatted date/time value.
 Date/time values that are stored in constants are displayed as numbers.

-Some commands will give you unexpected results when using date/time data.
+Some commands may give you unexpected results when using date/time data.
 For example, consider an analysis of variance with a date/time variable as a factor.
-Two values in the date column, 1/1/99 and 1/1/99, may appear in the worksheet to be the same value because the column is formatted to display just the date portion.
+Two values in the date column, 1/9/16 and 1/9/16, may appear in the worksheet to be the same value because the column is formatted to display just the date portion.
 But the two values may have different time portions (for example, 10:30 PM and 8:20 AM) and, therefore, have different internal numbers.
 The analysis of variance will treat each value as a different factor level.

 Minitab always internally stores a complete date which includes a month, day, and year component.
 When you enter a date that does not include one of these components, Minitab stores a placeholder value for the missing component.
 For example, suppose the display format for a column is mm/yyyy.
-If you enter 12/2015, Minitab stores this values as December 1, 2015.
+If you enter 12/2015, Minitab interprets this value as 12/01/2015.